-If you want to help people living today, supporting global health and development is a pressing matter.
+If you want to help people living today, supporting global health and wellbeing is a pressing matter.
 There are millions of people in low-income countries whose lives could be improved (and even saved, in some cases) by evidence-based, cost-effective interventions.

 Many people alive today are not afforded with the opportunities they should be.
 As of 2015, over 700 million people are living in extreme poverty, which is defined as living on less than roughly $2 USD per day — and that number already adjusts for the difference in what one dollar can buy in a higher-income country versus what it can in a lower-income country.
 Millions of people — almost all from low-income countries — die each year of preventable and curable diseases like tuberculosis, malaria, and diarrhoeal disease.
 Mental illness accounts for 10.5% of the global disease burden, with illnesses such as depression and anxiety affecting millions on a daily basis.

-Improving human wellbeing encompasses a range of specific causes that are all aiming to save and improve the lives of people today.
+This cause area encompasses a range of specific causes that are all aiming to save and improve the lives of people today.

 By improving the healthcare and economic conditions of the world’s poorest, you’re helping others live the happy and healthy lives they deserve.
 The top charities working on these problems are able to save a life for approximately $5,000 USD.
 The fact that this number is so low reflects extreme inequality in how the world’s resources are shared, but it also means that individuals from wealthy countries have a tremendous opportunity to change (even save) someone’s life for a comparably low cost.